aspose-diagram/Aspose.Diagram-Documentation/java/developer-guide/introduction/_index.md

 ![todo:image_alt_text](introduction_2.png)
 #### **Programming Sample**
-{{< gist "aspose-diagram" "92a05cb833bad6d60de2968c96b40ee4" "Examples-src-main-java-com-aspose-diagram-examples-Introduction-SetVisioProperties-SetVisioProperties.java" >}}
+{{< gist "aspose-diagram-gists" "a970e3b0531843f718d7f46abf12d56a" "Examples-src-main-java-com-aspose-diagram-examples-Introduction-SetVisioProperties-SetVisioProperties.java" >}}
 ## **Detect the Format of a Visio File**
 Using [Aspose.Diagram for Java](https://products.aspose.com/diagram/java) API, developers can detect the format of Visio file before opening it because the file extension does not guarantee that the file content is appropriate.
 ### **Detect Format Programming Sample**
 The following sample code illustrates how to detect a file format (using the file path or stream) and check its extension.

-{{< gist "aspose-diagram" "92a05cb833bad6d60de2968c96b40ee4" "Examples-src-main-java-com-aspose-diagram-examples-Introduction-DetectVisioFileFormat-DetectVisioFileFormat.java" >}}
+{{< gist "aspose-diagram-gists" "a970e3b0531843f718d7f46abf12d56a" "Examples-src-main-java-com-aspose-diagram-examples-Introduction-DetectVisioFileFormat-DetectVisioFileFormat.java" >}}
 ## **Detect the Format of a Visio File from an InputStream**
 Using Aspose.Diagram for Java API, developers can detect the format of a Visio file by passing an input stream.
 The detectFileFormat method of FileFormatUtil class can be used to achieve this.
 ### **Detect Format from an InputStream Programming Sample**
 The following sample code illustrates how to detect a file format using an input stream.

-{{< gist "aspose-diagram" "92a05cb833bad6d60de2968c96b40ee4" "Examples-src-main-java-com-aspose-diagram-examples-Introduction-DetectFormatfromInputStream-DetectFormatfromInputStream.java" >}}
+{{< gist "aspose-diagram-gists" "a970e3b0531843f718d7f46abf12d56a" "Examples-src-main-java-com-aspose-diagram-examples-Introduction-DetectFormatfromInputStream-DetectFormatfromInputStream.java" >}}